Heidi Faith, SBD, Founder

 There is one more Chair of Personal Relations positions available.

 Shanon P, Chair of Communications

 Shanon helps maintain the feedback reply communications and overall helping bereaved mothers and loved ones navigate the website and obtain the information and resources they need when they need them.
 Because Shanon handles the immediate needs of stillbirthday visitors, you can reach her at email@example.com

 This role will help promote sponsors and advertisement for and with stillbirthday.
 There are three Chair of Marketing/Customer Relations positions available.
 If you are interested in filling this role, please contact Heidi Faith

 SBD Local Representatives

-This role will serve in spreading the word about stillbirthday in your own local community in a more concentrated and intentional way.
+Rather than listing specific names, consider that you are a part of stillbirthday through this role.
+This role serves in spreading the word about stillbirthday in your own local community in a more concentrated and intentional way.
 Utilizing resources such as our printable letters to medical professionals, you are trailblazing and ensuring that your own local professionals know about stillbirthday, so that your own local community of families can receive the support they deserve.
-You will work in conjunction with your Regional Representative in creating new ways of spreading the word about stillbirthday and our global network of resources and support.
-If you are interested in filling this important role, please contact Heidi Faith.
+You can work in conjunction with your Regional Representative in creating new ways of spreading the word about stillbirthday and our global network of resources and support.
+If you are interested in filling this important role, know that you are extremely appreciated.